progit/progit/de/07-customizing-git/01-chapter7.markdown

 Wenn Du dies ausfuehrst wird Git immer die komplette Ausgabe aller Befehle anzeigen, egal wie lang sie ist.

-If you run that, Git will page the entire output of all commands, no matter how long they are.
+If you run that, Git will page the entire output of all commands, no matter how long it is.

 #### user.signingkey ####